-Form 26, application for charter, accompanied by fee of \$5.00 and a duly executed mustering officer's report were received at and approved by National headquarters.
+Form 26, application for charter, accompanied by fee of and a duly executed mustering officer's report were re10

 Thereafter the Division Commander, as appears in his Division orders, reported the Camp as having been reorganized.

 So far as records of the Commandery-in-Chief show, therefore, the Camp has been duly reorganized and reconstituted as a new Camp.